Accessibility in UX Design

 Content Structure and Clarity

 The accessibility of your content directly impacts understandability.
-If the context of the page is unclear or has a confusing structure, users are highly likely to leave the page.
-One way to create inclusive content is by building an information architecture and mapping content to that.
-Other ways to improve content accessibility include:
+If the page's context needs to be clarified or has a clearer structure, users are highly likely to leave the page.
+One way to create inclusive content is to build an information architecture and map content to that.

 • Using clear, simple language